jwnwilson/hexrepo/README.md

 - Setup backend
     - Setup better logging
         - Pass correlation id from aws through to logging
-        - Make logs readable in AWS
-            - Show message by default and expand into other attr
         - Switch from xray to sentry to keep platform agnostic
     - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
         - Add env to feature flags